-For context, this move is part of larger shift within the GDC towards location-agnostic URLs, which allow the physical data to relocate without changing references to those data.
+For context, this move is part of a larger shift within the GDC towards location-agnostic URLs, which allow the physical data to relocate without changing references to those data.
 This follows changes in standards of how datasets are stored across the Data Commons Framework (DCF), which we expect will provide a more standardized and streamlined experience going forward.
-We are keen to align with the GDC on this effort and we look forward to seeing its benefits materialize for everyone.
+We are keen to align with the GDC on this effort and look forward to seeing its benefits materialize for everyone.

-Let us know if you have any concerns or questions; as always we are here to help.
+Let us know if you have any concerns or questions; as always, we are here to help.